Algebra · ~35% of Math section

 Get 1,000+ More Questions

-Understanding Linear Equations in Two Variables on the SAT
+Understanding Linear Equations in Two Variables

 A linear equation in two variables, such as y = 2x + 5 or 3x + 4y = 12, describes a straight line on the coordinate plane.
 Every point (x, y) on that line is a solution to the equation.
-On the Digital SAT, you will rarely need to graph these lines yourself—instead, questions ask you to identify slope, y-intercept, x-intercept, or interpret what those values mean in a real-world context.
+On the test, you will rarely need to graph these lines yourself—instead, questions ask you to identify slope, y-intercept, x-intercept, or interpret what those values mean in a real-world context.

 The three most common forms are slope-intercept form (y = mx + b, where m is slope and b is y-intercept), standard form (Ax + By = C), and point-slope form (y - y1 = m(x - x1)).
 Fluency in converting between these forms is essential.
 To find slope from standard form Ax + By = C, rearrange to slope-intercept: y = -(A/B)x + C/B, revealing m = -A/B.

-The SAT particularly loves contextual interpretation: 'A plumber charges $75 per hour plus a $50 flat fee.
+The test particularly loves contextual interpretation: 'A plumber charges $75 per hour plus a $50 flat fee.
 Write an equation for the total cost C in terms of hours h.'
 Here the slope (75) represents the hourly rate and the y-intercept (50) is the flat fee.
 Questions may then ask what a specific output value means, or what input produces a given cost.
 Reading these carefully—and not just solving mechanically—separates high scorers from the pack.

 Another common question type gives you two points and asks for the equation of the line, or gives you the equation and asks for the value of a variable when a specific condition is met (e.g., 'for what value of k does the point (3, k) lie on the line y = 4x - 1?').
 These are straightforward substitution problems, but students sometimes over-complicate them.